-Follow these steps to discover and connect to Miracast®-compatible wireless displays without leaving your current apps.
+Follow these steps to discover and connect to Miracastt®-compatible wireless displays without leaving your current apps.

-- 1. Select the Search icon in the taskbar, type connect in the search box, and then select Connect to a wireless display. - 2.
-Under Scale & layout, select Connect next to Connect to a wireless display. - 3.
+- 1. Select the Search icon in the taskbar, type connect in the search box, and then select Connect to a wireless display. - Under Display, select Connect to a wireless display. - 3.
 Select a setting, and then follow the on-screen instructions.